grassator/webpack-extract-translation-keys/README.md

 ## Release Notes

+### 5.0.0

+Support for multiple output for multiple entries with [name] inside the output string.
+If [name] is not present, only one output file will be created for all entries

 ### 4.0.0

 Support for Webpack 4, if you are using Webpack 3, please install 3.x.x version of this plugin.
 This can be done by running: